gravestench/dark-magic/pkg/services/configFile/README.md

 _________________

-This servicemesh service operates primarily by looking for other services which implement the following interfaces:
+This runtime service operates primarily by looking for other services which implement the following interfaces:
 ```golang
 // HasConfig represents a something with a configuration file path and retrieval methods.